-This Squarespace site was built using the Om template, part of the Montauk family.
+This site was built using Squarespace’s Om template, part of the Montauk family.
 The font is Kepler.
+(This page was inspired by Uses This.)

 Media Log

-The Media Log is a self-contained HTML page generated by a Python script from an Excel spreadsheet, deployed to Cloudflare Pages and embedded here via iframe.
-The entire thing was built using Claude Code.
+My Media Log is a self-contained HTML page generated by a Python script from an Excel spreadsheet, deployed to Cloudflare Pages and embedded here via iframe.
+The entire thing was built using Claude Code, which also largely composed the description in the rest of this section.

 Three data sources feed into it:

-• Films & TV sync from Trakt, enriched with metadata (cast, director, posters, ratings) from TMDB
+- Films & TV sync from Trakt, enriched with metadata (cast, director, writer, posters, ratings) from TMDB

-A set of Python scripts pull from each source, write to a shared spreadsheet, generate the HTML, and deploy it to Cloudflare—all chained together and run automatically by launchd jobs on macOS—hourly for podcasts, nightly for everything else.
-Book titles link to Bookshop.org.
+A set of Python scripts pull from each source, write to a shared spreadsheet, generate the HTML and deploy it to Cloudflare; it is all chained together and run automatically by launchd jobs on macOS.
+Book titles link to Open Library.

 More on how it works